What Can I Do with an Interdisciplinary Bachelors Degree?

 Undergraduate Programs in Interdisciplinary Studies

 The phrase 'interdisciplinary studies' infers multiple subjects within a single program.
-Several colleges and universities offer bachelor's in interdisciplinary studies degree programs, allowing students to fully customize courses based on their interests.
+Several colleges and universities offer bachelor's degree programs in interdisciplinary studies, allowing students to fully customize courses based on their interests.
 Other schools formulate a varied curriculum for a specific degree program with particular career goals in mind.

 Adult learners make up the general population of students enrolled in interdisciplinary study programs.
 Many schools offer part-time attendance, flexible scheduling or distance learning options.